Forests are crucial for the future of our planet: they provide oxygen, natural cooling and store billions of tonnes of CO2.

 Time to fight back

 It is high time the protectors of man and nature in the Amazon gain the upper hand in this struggle.
-Hivos and its partners are therefore embarking on a large-scale concerted effort: ‘All Eyes on the Amazon’, which will include training, data collection, research, lobbying, awareness campaigns and law enforcement components, running in Brazil, Ecuador and Peru.
+Hivos and its partners are therefore embarking on a large-scale concerted effort from 2017 – 2020, ‘All Eyes on the Amazon’, which will include training, data collection, research, lobbying, awareness campaigns and law enforcement components, running in Brazil, Ecuador and Peru.

 This initiative combines the forces of environmental activists and human rights activists; those of state-of-the-art-technology and the age-old knowledge of the indigenous peoples of the Amazon, to shine light on and call to account companies, investors, multinationals, governments and agri-businesses that abuse their power to profit from secretly destroying the forest.

 Greenpeace and Hivos, the two initiators of this project, are both forerunners in the effort to create a green and sustainable world and protect the environment.
 Together with our partners, we have designed a project to deliver:

 Radical transparency.
 Thanks to new radar satellite technology and evidence from local communities, we can map out exactly when and where deforestation takes place and investigate those responsible.

 Full responsibility.
 All partners take coordinated action to stop those destroying the forest.
 This consists of creating public scrutiny, activating law enforcement, starting (international) lawsuits and mobilising the public through (worldwide) campaigns.
 To do this, partners receive training in all these areas as well as personal safety.

 Indigenous land rights.
 We will seek acknowledgment and enforcement of the land rights of indigenous people and demand that governments fund the crucial work of local teams of forest rangers.
 To this end, we will lobby for international acknowledgement of indigenous land rights.